What is a makerspace?

 LEGO Mindstorm Robotics Kit

-With its easy-to-use EV3 Software running the EV3 Intelligent Brick, a compact and powerful programmable computer working in tandem with five Servo Motors and multiple sensors.
+Easy-to-use EV3 Software running the EV3 Intelligent Brick, a compact and powerful programmable computer working in tandem with five Servo Motors and multiple sensors.
 If you can imagine it, you can build it!

 Green Screen w/ Lighting

-Policies and Waivers
+Prices, Policies, and Waivers